min2ha/ukwa-site/content/target/43498/index.en.md

   "subject": "EU Referendum"
 }

-# Saint, The: St Andrews University student newspaper: Brexit: We should not walk away Our Rector, Catherine Stihler, weighs in on the Brexit debate and urges every student to exert their democratic right to vote.

 An article written by the rector of St Andrew University urging students to vote in the upcoming referendum, which is pointed towards the Remain campaign.